garydsong/lovealarm/README.md

 **User Story**

-As Sam’s loverboy, I want to be able to clearly see the time and when he is asleep or awake and vice versa.
+As someone who loves Sam, I want to be able to clearly see the time and when he is asleep or awake and vice versa.

 **Acceptance Criteria**
 - [ ] Interface must be font-face bold and clear